PurdueCAM2Project/SE4ML/sphinx-book/source/software/chapter_python.rst

 Integer literals can be written in decimal, octal, or hexadecimal (base
 16) format using the same syntax as in C or C++:

--  Octal integers begin with 0 and contain only octal digits (0-7).
+-  Octal integers begin with 0o (yes, it's weird but true) and contain only octal digits (0-7).
-   Strangely, that means zero is written in octal.

 -  Decimal integers begin with a decimal digit other than zero and contain only decimal digits.